 Students majoring in hospitality and tourism management must complete the following:

 - General university degree requirements as listed in the Grand Valley catalog.

 - HTM field requirement (7 credits).

-- Career emphasis (minimum 15 credits, with advisor approval).
+- Career emphasis (minimum 15 credits, w/advisor approval).

 Students may work in a variety of positions, including: